-If any date for an interest or principal payment on a Bond is a day on which banking institutions in New York City are authorized or obligated by law or executive order to be closed, Uruguay will make the payment on the next New York City banking day.
-No interest on the Bonds will accrue as a result of this delay in payment.
+If any date for an interest or principal payment on a bond is a day that is not a business day, Uruguay will make the payment on the next business day.
+No interest on the bonds will accrue as a result of this delay in payment.